Attention! Discovering the National Army Museum

 National Army Museum

-The National Army Museum has been in Chelsea since the 70’s but has been closed for the last three years whilst it underwent at multi million pound overhaul.
-Now its new glass doors are open.
+The National Army Museum is right next door to Royal Hospital , home to the Chelsea Pensioners.
 Top fact that I came away with?
 The British Army began at the time of the Civil War when the chaos of many private armies no longer worked.

 Could you be a soldier?